 This is because your PARENTGROUPVAL function now requires you to also choose which column grouping it should use.
 This is unfortunately not well documented.
 The documentation linked above shows that it’s needed, but doesn’t tell you what goes there.
 Let’s fix that:

-First, we need to update the PARENTGROUPVAL formula to use ROW_GRAND_SUMMARY and COLUMN_GRAND_SUMMARY (These are not in the Salesforce documentation at time of writing, but it is included in a help article from Salesforce):
+First, we need to update the PARENTGROUPVAL formula to use ROW_GRAND_SUMMARY and COLUMN_GRAND_SUMMARY (These are not in the Salesforce documentation at time of writing):

 RowCount / PARENTGROUPVAL(RowCount, ROW_GRAND_SUMMARY, COLUMN_GRAND_SUMMARY)